Russian battleship Imperator Nikolai I (1889): History

 Imperator Nikolai I was named after the Emperor Nicholas I of Russia.
 She was built by the Franco-Russian Works at Saint Petersburg.
 She was laid down on 4 August 1886, launched on 1 June 1889, and completed in July 1891, although her trials lasted until the spring of 1892.
 She sailed in June 1892 for New York City to participate in the celebration honoring the 400th anniversary of the discovery of America.
 Upon her departure she was assigned to the Mediterranean Squadron and visited Toulon in October 1893 with the Russian Squadron to reinforce the Franco-Russian Alliance.
 She was then commanded by Captain Richard Dicker.
 She sailed for the Pacific Ocean during the First Sino-Japanese War and arrived at Nagasaki, Japan on 28 April 1895, before sailing for Chefoo in China.
 She remained in the Pacific until late 1896, when she returned to the Mediterranean Squadron.
-While there, she operated as part of the International Squadron, a multinational force made up of ships of the Austro-Hungarian Navy, French Navy, Imperial German Navy, Italian Royal Navy (Regia Marina), Imperial Russian Navy, and British Royal Navy that intervened in the 1897–1898 Greek Christian uprising against the Ottoman Empire′s rule in Crete, and on 14 February 1897 she evacuated the island′s Ottoman vali (governor), George Berovich (also known as Berovich Pasha); she transported him to Trieste.
+While there, she operated as part of the International Squadron, a multinational force made up of ships of the Austro-Hungarian Navy, French Navy, Imperial German Navy, Italian Royal Navy (Regia Marina), Imperial Russian Navy, and British Royal Navy that intervened in the 1897–1898 Greek Christian uprising against the Ottoman Empire′s rule in Crete, and on 14 February 1897 she hosted the island′s Ottoman vali (governor), George Berovich (also known as Berovich Pasha), before he fled to Trieste with an Austrian steamer a couple of days later.
 She returned to the Baltic in April 1898 for an extensive, multi-year, refit.
 Her machinery was replaced with Belleville water-tube boilers and vertical triple expansion steam engines.
 Her after superstructure was cut down one deck abaft the mainmast and most of her 47 mm and 37 mm revolving cannon were removed.
 Only two 37 mm revolvers were retained and she received sixteen 47 mm and two 37 mm single-barreled guns in their place.

 Imperator Nikolai I returned to the Mediterranean in September 1901 and remained there until the Russo-Japanese War when she was transferred to the Baltic to be refitted in late 1904 to serve as the flagship of the Third Pacific Squadron under Rear Admiral Nikolai Nebogatov.
 The squadron departed Liepāja on 15 January 1905 for the Pacific.
 She was slightly damaged during the Battle of Tsushima, receiving one hit from a twelve-inch gun, two from eight-inch guns and two from six-inch guns, and suffered only 5 killed and 35 men wounded.
+The wounded included the ship’s Captain Vladimir Smirnov and Nebogatov took direct command of the ship.
 She was surrendered, along with most of the Third Pacific Squadron, by Admiral Nebogatov the following day.